 Grow Your Family

 Whether you’re having the baby you always wanted or the baby you never expected, converting your attic into a bedroom will help your family grow into the space where you live.
 Giving the older kids a place of their own away from the little ones can cut back on arguments between older and younger children, which can help your family feel comfortable and happy while living together under one roof.

 Even if you have no real need for an extra bedroom to house your growing family or your aging parents, sometimes all you need is extra space.
 An attic bedroom can easily double as a hobby room, workshop, craft room or even storage area.

 Your attic bedroom can be whatever you need it to be, whether that’s a bedroom, an in-law apartment, or a place to put your quilting table.
-For more information about converting your attic into a bedroom, contact Litchfield Builders, New Haven’s premier general contractor.
+For more information about converting your attic into a bedroom, or a different home remodeling project you have in mind, contact Litchfield Builders, New Haven’s premier general contractor.